raisulzaeem/raisulzaeem/README.md

 - I am primarily working on computer vision based solution in printing industry to
   - detect errors on the printing cylinder surface and
-  - automate image processing tasks, similar to reproduction.
+  - automate image processing tasks.

 I also have some experience with machine vision, CAD and mechanical engineering.